Woolstenhulmes & Rye: History

 Abraham Seville & Co started business in 1821 in Mumps, Oldham as roller makers for textile machinery.
 By 1828, William Woolstenhulme had entered the business, they had moved to the Lower Moor Ironworks and were spindle makers, iron and brass founders.
 The name was changed to Seville and Woolstenhulme.
 The business expanded and by 1846 they were employing 250 workers and were manufacturing self-acting mules and power looms.
 In 1854 they exhibited a 12 hp steam engine.

 William Rye, an engineer from Manchester, entered the business in 1840 and married the senior partner's daughter in 1842.
-When Seville retired in 1855, Rye took the partnership.
-The firm became Woolstenhulme & Rye.
+When Seville retired in 1855, Rye took the partnership along with William's son, John and the firm became Woolstenhulmes & Rye.
 About this time they closed the machine-making side of the business and concentrated on producing steam engines for the mills.
 Rye was mayor of Oldham in 1868.
 He was responsible for construction of Albert's Mount housing in Derker.
-The company was incorporated in 1873.
+The company was incorporated as Woolstenhulmes, Rye and Company Limited in 1873.